So what’s it made of? Which blade steel is best? Just a couple of questions we are

 best material for the job.

-CARBON FIBER: A contemporary, premium composite of thin strands
+CARBON FIBER: A c A contemporary, premium composite of thin strands

 of carbon tightly woven into various weave patterns, then set in resin, which is